Update 2014 – FDA approved Gardasil 9: Malfeasance or Stupidity?

 In pre-licensing safety trials of HPV vaccine, a sub-set of women who had tested positive for one or both of the “oncogenic” HPVs represented in the vaccine showed a 44.6% increased risk of developing high-grade (later stage) precancerous lesions following vaccination.
 VRAN sent a letter concerning this and a need to pre-screen for HPVs prior to administration of the vaccine to the Public Health Agency of Canada.
 A reply from Dr David Butler-Jones denied such a need.

-Since Canada doesn’t have a vaccine adverse event monitoring system to which anyone – drug companies, doctors, public health units or the general public – can submit reports, we suggest consulting the US Vaccine Adverse Event Reporting System (VAERS) which is open to all and easily accessible.
+Since Canada doesn’t have a vaccine adverse event monitoring system from which anyone – drug companies, doctors, public health units or the general public – can view reports, we suggest consulting the US Vaccine Adverse Event Reporting System (VAERS) which is open to all and easily accessible.
 Bear in mind, however, that the data provided by VAERS both understates and overstates vaccine adverse events that are occurring in USA; only 1-10% of all adverse events that occur are reported and some of the events reported may not be due to vaccines.
 Nevertheless the VAERS does provide a partial picture of what HPV vaccine is doing to the population injected.

 As of October, 2010, VAERS had received 88 reports of death following injection of Gardasil®.
 See: VAERS: Vaccine Adverse Events Reporting System—Search for “HPV4″ and “Patient Died”.
 As of December, 2010, it had received 371 reports of life threatening adverse events following Gardasil® injection.
 See: VAERS: Vaccine Adverse Events Reporting System—Search for “HPV4″ and “Life Threatening”.
 Less serious events have included paralysis, seizures, arthritis, fainting, dizziness, nausea, headache and cases of genital warts (which the vaccine is also supposed to prevent).
 Dr Diane Harper, lead researcher in the development of HPV vaccine, has summarized a 2009 Journal of the American Medical Association (JAMA) report which questions the vaccine’s safety by saying, “The rate of serious adverse events is greater than the incidence of cervical cancer.”
 This statement is repeated in the January, 2011 report, Gardasil Vaccination: Evaluating the Risks Versus Benefits by Lucija Tomljenovic, PhD.
 Dr Tomljenovic has analyzed the VAERS reports and compared them to the many health conditions that science research has shown possible from Gardasil®.
 She notes that some doctors and others don’t even know VAERS exists and most are unaware of all the injuries that are possible.
 This, she says, means that the 20,915 VAERS Gardasil® incidents reported at the time she wrote her article could in fact indicate “as many as 200,000 to 2,000,000 adverse reactions”.
 Among the VAERS reports were listed “382 abnormal pap tests”.
 Dr Tomljenovic asks, “Could the vaccine exacerbate the very disease it is claimed to prevent?”